hippylib/hippy-colab/README.md

 Selected [hIPPYlib](https://hippylib.github.io/) notebooks on Google Colab.

 hIPPYlib implements state-of-the-art scalable adjoint-based algorithms for PDE-based deterministic and Bayesian inverse problems.
-It builds on [FEniCS](https://fenicsproject.org/) for the discretization of the PDE and on [PETSc]() for scalable and efficient linear algebra operations and solvers.
+It builds on [FEniCS](https://fenicsproject.org/) for the discretization of the PDE and on [PETSc](https://petsc.org/release/) for scalable and efficient linear algebra operations and solvers.

 These collection of notebook was prepared for our SIAM Annual Meeting Minitutorial on [Introduction to Bayesian Inverse Problems Governed by Partial Differential Equations (PDEs): A Hands-on Tutorial using hIPPYlib](https://meetings.siam.org/sess/dsp_talk.cfm?p=160239).

+## Notebooks

+1. Inverse problem prototype: An illustrative example of an ill-posed inverse problem. [(Colab)[https://colab.research.google.com/github/hippylib/hippy-colab/blob/main/01_inverseProblemPrototype.ipynb]]

 ## Useful References